OneLogin SAML Implementation

 Give your application a Bitwarden-specific Display Name and select the Save button.

-Select Configuration from the left-hand navigation and configure the following information, some of which you’ll need to retrieve from the Single Sign-On screen:
+Select Configuration from the left-hand navigation and configure the following information, some of which you will need to retrieve from the Single Sign-On screen:

 |Audience (EntityID)||Set this field to the pre-generated SP Entity ID retrieved from the Bitwarden SSO Configuration screen.